-So… some scientists have made a mini black hole which very probably won’t engulf the Earth and they’re going to switch it on this wednesday.
+So… some scientists have made a mini black hole which very probably won’t engulf the Earth.
 Debs Taylor checks out the CERN black hole project and thinks “Wow, wouldn’t it be nice if each universe has been created by its predecessors’ inhabitants reaching a stage of evolution at which they can recreate the Big Bang and thus start the whole thing over again?”

 Now, no one has found this serpent, or met God, at least not in any conclusive manner.
 But scientists think they can prove the Big Bang.
 And they can do this, in part, by firing hydrogen particles at each other at the speed of light.

 That the universe is constantly growing was first confirmed by a man called Edwin Hubble, from his observatory in California.
 This proved that, contrary to previous belief, the universe had not just always been, static and immobile.
 It was something that was growing, rapidly, flying away from a centre.
 As though flung by an explosion, such as the Big Bang.